nathancfox/cfs-reu-2018/README.md

 ### Branches
 **master:** Actual experiments and analysis using stable scripts/implementation.

-**cpso\_dev:** Development of the Python implementation of the COMB-PSO algorithm.

 **eda:** Exploratory analysis of the kinase inhibitor data.

-**exp\_design:** Designing wrapper scripts and reporting functionality to run
-                 experiments with the particle/swarm classes.

-The main differences are all found in the pso/ folder.
 The master branch runs all experiments/analyses in the experiments/ folder.
 The lab notebook can be found in experiments/lab_notebooks/cfs_notebook.md